top of page

 The 42nd Race

-The bastards of the Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the ancient gods too.
+The bastards of the Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the ancient gods, too.
+Like the Romans did with their oars.
 Although, the whole experience was less spiritual than the Romans experienced it 2,000 years ago.
 Quite down to earth, actually.
-Even better, down to mud.
+Even better: down to mud.

-The game started at around 09:30h in the morning.
+The game started at around 09:30 in the morning.
 That was a bit unfortunate, according to the organizing committee De Drie Delfzijlen.
 But the moon simply dictates the rhythm of the tide, and thus the time for the silt-sled races to start.
 The games must finish before the flood comes in.
-‘Unfortunate’ in the sense that the night before many potentials contestants had been feasting and drinking in town until early in the morning.
-Hence, many of them are not able to appear at the start this early.
+‘Unfortunate’ in the sense that the night before many potential contestants had been feasting and drinking in town until early in the morning.
+Hence, many of them were not able to appear at the start this early.
 Their rhythm is not dictated by the moon but by hormones instead.
-Nevertheless, still around eighty persons participated this year.
-There were heats for children, for women and for men.
-Furthermore, an estafette, and a race for the most creative outfit.
+Nevertheless, still around eighty people participated this year.
+There were heats for children, for women, and for men.
+Furthermore, a relay, and a race for the most creative outfit.

 The bastards finished without glory.
 Subdued by the wild whales and sea dogs of Delfzijl, as described by the aforementioned Albinovanus Pedo.
-If we project this description onto today's 'beasts': the Frisian bastards lost against the local, more than two meters tall rugby players who participated too.
+If we project this description onto today's 'beasts': the Frisian bastards lost against the local, more than two meters tall rugby players who participated, too.
 Know that the people of the Wadden Sea coast are actually the tallest people on our planet.
-They are even taller than the people of Tonga archipelago.
-If you do not believe it, check out the facts of our post Giants of Twilight Land.
-Knowing this, imagine a local rugby team from this area.
+They are even taller than the people of the archipelago of Tonga in Polynesia.
+If you do not believe it, check out the facts of our blog post Giants of Twilight Land.
+Knowing this, imagine even a local rugby team from this area.
 Indeed, you do not stand a chance.

 But the bastards did not back down.
-However, they did all this without leaving something of a lasting impression in the miry flats.
-Below an impression of their futile efforts.
+However, they did all this without leaving a lasting impression in the miry flats, leaving net zero footprint.
+Below is an impression of their futile efforts.

 but it is an experience not to miss!